 Apiman Migration Guide

 Notes for upgrading to newer versions of Apiman.
+Unless stated otherwise, the instructions assume that you are upgrading sequentially version to version.

 If upgrading to Apiman 2.1.0.Final from a prior version.